kumar-parth/shopping-ai-assistant/README.md

 7. Extension Activated
 The extension is now active!
 You can browse to any eCommerce site, and on the product view page, you will see the "Ask Before Buying" button.

-Thats it!
+That's it!
 The extension should now be working locally.
 If you run into any issues, feel free to open an issue in the repository.

 # Gemini API Key Setup Guide